-We’ve been getting asked the question: What is a Data Protection Officer?
+We’ve recently been getting asked the question: What is a Data Protection Officer?
 This is a sign of just how much interest there is in the position of the Data Protection Officer?
 Organisations, both in the European Union and outside, have indicated that they want to know how to deal with this position in their organisation.

 What is a Data Protection Officer?

 A Data Protection Officer is basically a compliance officer dealing with the data protection issues that an organisation faces.
-Their job is to protect the data an organisation processes.
+Their job is to help an organisation protect the data it processes.

 There are a range of issues that fall under the sphere of data protection and all of these need your attention if you are a Data Protection Officer.